Flying on My Own

-"Flying on My Own" is a song by Canadian singer Celine Dion recorded for her twelfth English-language studio album, Courage (2019).
-It is an EDM and dance-pop track with elements of pop, adult contemporary, and electronic music.
-It was written by Jörgen Elofsson, Liz Rodrigues and Anton "Hybrid" Mårtensson, and produced by Elofsson, Hybrid and Ugly Babies.
-"Flying on My Own" (Live from Las Vegas) was released as a digital download on 9 June 2019, the day after Dion ended her 16-year Las Vegas residency, Celine.
-The studio version of "Flying on My Own" was released as the album's promotional single on 28 June 2019 by Columbia Records.
-The song received positive reviews from music critics.
-It reached number one in Quebec and top ten on the digital charts in Canada and France, and number seven on the US Dance Club Songs chart.
+"Flying on My Own" is a song by Canadian singer Celine Dion, recorded for her twelfth English-language studio album, Courage (2019).
+The track is an EDM and dance-pop composition that incorporates elements of pop, adult contemporary, and electronic music.
+It was written by Jörgen Elofsson, Liz Rodrigues, and Anton "Hybrid" Mårtensson, with production by Elofsson, Hybrid, and Ugly Babies.
+A live version, captured during Dion's Las Vegas residency Celine, was issued digitally on 9 June 2019, one day after the residency concluded.
+The studio recording followed on 28 June 2019 as a promotional single from Courage, released by Columbia Records.
+"Flying on My Own" received positive critical notices and topped the chart in Quebec, reached the top ten on digital rankings in Canada and France, and peaked at number seven on the US Dance Club Songs chart.

 Background and release

-On 19 December 2017, Dion shared a photo of her and Swedish songwriter and producer Jörgen Elofsson in the Studio at the Palms in Las Vegas and wrote "great fun, making beautiful music".
-Elofsson co-wrote hits for many artists, including Kelly Clarkson, Britney Spears and Westlife.
-On 7 June 2019, Dion premiered a new song, "Flying on My Own" during her Las Vegas residency show, Celine.
-Before performing it, she said "I have been waiting for a long, long time for… It's my brand new song.
-I have to admit that my knees are shaking right now, I'm very nervous".
-The EDM song was written by Elofsson, Liz Rodrigues and Anton "Hybrid" Mårtensson, and produced by Elofsson, Hybrid and Ugly Babies.
-The performance in Las Vegas was filmed and uploaded to Dion's YouTube channel the next day.
-On 8 June 2019, Dion also concluded her 16-year residency at Caesars Palace in Las Vegas.
-The digital download of "Flying on My Own" (Live from Las Vegas) was released on 9 June 2019.
-The studio version of the song was released digitally on 28 June 2019, along with the Dave Audé remix, and was included on Dion's album, Courage, released in November 2019.
-According to Sony Music, the song is more of a gift to fans than an official single from the album.
-"Flying on My Own" was not sent to radio stations, but it was launched on Spotify, Apple Music and all other streaming platforms.
-Dion performed "Flying on My Own" during her BST Hyde Park concert in London on 5 July 2019.
-On 12 August 2019, DJ Riddler premiered his official remix of "Flying on My Own".
+On 19 December 2017, Dion shared a photo from the Studio at the Palms in Las Vegas with Swedish songwriter and producer Jörgen Elofsson, writing that they were "making beautiful music".
+Elofsson, who has written for artists including Kelly Clarkson, Britney Spears, and Westlife, later collaborated with Dion on "Flying on My Own".
+She premiered the song on 7 June 2019 during her residency show, Celine.
+Before performing it, she told the audience she was "very nervous".

+"Flying on My Own" was written by Elofsson, Rodrigues, and Mårtensson, and produced by Elofsson, Hybrid, and Ugly Babies.
+A video of the live debut was uploaded to Dion's YouTube channel on 8 June 2019.
+The performance coincided with the final weekend of her residency at Caesars Palace.

+The live version was released digitally on 9 June 2019.
+The studio version and a Dave Audé remix followed on 28 June 2019, and the track was later included on Courage.
+Columbia Records described the release as a gift to fans rather than an official single.
+The song was made available on major streaming platforms.
+Dion performed it at BST Hyde Park on 5 July 2019.
+On 12 August 2019, DJ Riddler premiered his official remix.